ignat-z/ducalis/DOCUMENTATION.md

 ```
 ## Ducalis::ModuleLikeClass

-Seems like it will be better to define initializer and pass %<args>s there instead of each method.
+Seems like it will be better to define initialize and pass %<args>s there instead of each method.
 - raise if class doesn't contain constructor but accept the same args
 ```ruby